PoisotLab/ms_network_prediction/manuscript.md

 qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-This results in weighted networks that representing different patterns of 'flows' between nodes - which can be modeled in a variety of ways [@Borrett2019WalPar].
+This results in weighted networks that representing different patterns of 'flows' between nodes - which can be modelled in a variety of ways [@Borrett2019WalPar].
 Interaction strength can generally be divided into two main categories (as suggested by
 @Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on